Arman92/xtls-dockerized/README.md

 ./install.sh  links
 ```

+## QR Codes
-You can also generate QR codes to easily import the configs in your phone:
+You can generate QR codes to easily import the configs in your phone:
 ```bash
 ./install.sh qr
 ```